 The situation has become so dire that the White House administration declared opioid abuse to be a national health crisis.
 Lawsuits continue to be filed against opioid manufacturers, distributors, medical institutions and individuals who allegedly over-prescribe opiates.

-Most Common Types of Opioid Drugs
+What Are The Most Common Types of Opioid Drugs?

 Heroin.
 This well-known opioid drug is made from morphine, which comes from the seed pods of poppy plants grown in parts of Asia.
 It rapidly enters the brain and controls feelings of both pain and pleasure.
 The drug, which is injected, sniffed, snorted, or smoked, is often cited as the most-used drug of those in the entertainment business.